MathengeNewton/javascript-playground/Testing/index.md

 1. Assertion libraries
 1. Testing Plugins

+**Code Coverage** is a way of measuring which lines of code have been touched by a test suite.
+This can be accomplished by a Karma plugin.

 ## Karma

 Karma is a test runner that creates a fake server and launches tests in various browsers.
 Within `karma.config.js` we configure which testing software will plug into Karma (Mocha, Chai, etc.).